Goldfinch/taz/README.md

 #### Run dev/build in CLI

-Runing `php taz app:dev-build` can throw MySQL errors.
+Runing `php taz dev/build` can throw MySQL errors.
 If this is your case, you probably need to specify the path to your MySQL socket.
 Here is how you can do that.

 ```php
 // you can place it to app/_config.php